VictorKreniski/FiniteStateMachine/README.md

 3. Asking the finite state machine to execute an action with a completion.
 The action and the completion will only be executed if an action is valid

 ### Example
 * This code will ask the finite state machine if the action **.IdleToJump** is valid.
-The giving state in the object in this instant is .Idle, so the method will return **True**.
+The giving state in the object in this instant is **.Idle**, so the method will return **True**.
 ```swift
 player.finiteStateMachine?.canExecute(action: .IdleToJump)
 ```
-* This code will ask the finite state machine again if the action **.JumpToIdle **is valid.
+* This code will ask the finite state machine again if the action **.JumpToIdle** is valid.
 Different from the other Action, this one is not valid, the finite state machine does not support the action **.JumpToIdle** if the actual state still **.Idle**
 ```swift
 player.finiteStateMachine?.canExecute(action: .JumpToIdle)
 ```